Recycle electronics

 After you finish

-Mobile phones can be taken apart and ‘mined’ for gold, silver and palladium.
+Over 90% of mobile phone contents, which includes gold, silver and palladium, can be recovered and returned into the supply chain to make new products.
 The plastic in many electronics and devices can be recycled into new plastic products, such as shipping pallets.
 Battery materials such as mercury, lithium and zinc can be recycled over and over again to make new batteries.

 Why it’s important to recycle electronics